michaelzangerle/tmd/README.md

 ## Prerequisites

-To run this project you need a webserver that supports PHP e.g. Apache and a mySQL database.
+To run this project you need a webserver that supports PHP e.g. Apache and a database that is supported by doctrine e.g. mySQL.
 Furthermore you need Composer https://getcomposer.org/ to install the php dependencies.

+###Requirements

+- PHP 5.4 or higher
+- Database (e.g. mySQL 14.14)

 ### Optional

 Add a vhost: